craigching/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Pre-process the data by converting the "steps" column to numeric which will be useful later and add a day type indicating whether the given day (indicated by the "date" column) is a week day or a weekend day.
+Load and pre-process the data by converting the "steps" column to numeric which will be useful later and add a day type indicating whether the given day (indicated by the "date" column) is a week day or a weekend day so that we can compare and contrast week day activity to weekend activity.

 ```r